suppd/3D-Rendering-Engine-OpenGL-With-Collisions/README.md

 Consistency: The way I test consistency is again with a loop but this time i generate 2 boxes of both collision types per object and check the numerical diffrences between them if there are any, to see how consistent the generating is.

-Memory Usage: I basically just check the size of the generate boxes (in lists), and then put them in a ratio OBB vs AABB.
+Memory Usage: I check the size of the generated boxes in bytes, and then compare them between AABB & OBB.

 ## Test Results
 These test results consist of the folling categories: accuracy, performance, consistency and memory.
 I have a diffrent text file for each single test and iteration amount I used AI to summarize these as it would be impossible to do this as a human.
-Here are the results for the Cube Tests:
+The raw test result files are included in the git repo, under assets > test results.
+With the following naming convention: (Number of object_3D object type_Number of Iterations_ITE meaning iterations_Rotated or not if empty)

 ## Cube Section